withastro/docs/src/pages/en/guides/debugging.md

 ### Transform failed with X error

-Usually, this is due to a current limitation in Astro requiring your import and export statements to be at the top of your `.astro` file.
+This message often appears due to a current limitation in Astro requiring your import and export statements to be at the top of your `.astro` file.

 **Solution**: Write your imports and exports at the top of your component script.

 **Status**: Current limitation; fix is being worked on.

-💡 Not sure if this is your problem?
-Check if anyone else has reported [this issue](https://github.com/withastro/astro/issues?q=is%3Aissue+is%3Aopen+Transform+failed+with+*+error)!
+💡 Not sure that this is your problem?
+Check to see if anyone else has reported [this issue](https://github.com/withastro/astro/issues?q=is%3Aissue+is%3Aopen+Transform+failed+with+*+error)!

 ### Cannot use import statement outside a module

 In Astro components, `<script>` tags are hoisted and loaded as [JS modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) by default.
-If you have included the [`is:inline` directive](/en/reference/directives-reference/#isinline) or any other attribute in your tag, this default behaviour is removed.
+If you have included the [`is:inline` directive](/en/reference/directives-reference/#isinline) or any other attribute in your tag, this default behavior is removed.

 **Solution**: If you have added any atributes to your `<script>` tag, you must also add the `type="module"` attribute to be able to use import statements.

+**Status**: Expected Astro behavior, as intended.

-💡 Not sure if this is your problem?
-Check if anyone else has reported [this issue](https://github.com/withastro/astro/issues?q=is%3Aissue+is%3Aopen+Cannot+use+import+statement)!
+💡 Not sure that this is your problem?
+Check to see if anyone else has reported [this issue](https://github.com/withastro/astro/issues?q=is%3Aissue+is%3Aopen+Cannot+use+import+statement)!

 ### Unable to render Component

-This is usually due to errors in your component.
+This is indicates an error in a component you have imported and are using in your Astro template.

 **Solution**: Check the appropriate documentation for your [Astro](/en/core-concepts/astro-components/) or [UI framework](/en/core-concepts/framework-components/) component.
 Consider opening an Astro starter template from [astro.new](https://astro.new) and troubleshooting just your component in a minimal Astro project.

-> This can also be due from accessing the `window` or `document` object at render time.
+> This can also be caused by attempting to access the `window` or `document` object at render time.

 By default, Astro will render your component outside of the browser (except for the `client:only` directive).

 **Solution**: Try to access those objects after rendering (ex: [`useEffect()`](https://reactjs.org/docs/hooks-reference.html#useeffect) in React or [`onMounted()`](https://vuejs.org/api/composition-api-lifecycle.html#onmounted) in Vue and Svelte)

+**Status**: Expected Astro behavior, as intended.

-💡 Not sure if this is your problem?
-Check if anyone else has reported [this issue](https://github.com/withastro/astro/issues?q=is%3Aissue+is%3Aopen+Unable+to+render+Component)!
+💡 Not sure that this is your problem?
+Check to see if anyone else has reported [this issue](https://github.com/withastro/astro/issues?q=is%3Aissue+is%3Aopen+Unable+to+render+Component)!

 ### Expected a default export

-This error is the result of the way importing your UI component works in Astro.
-If your component is invalid or not working properly, this error will be thrown when trying to render it or importing it.
+This error can be thrown when trying to import or render an invalid component, or one that is not working properly.
+(This particular message occurs because of the way importing a UI component works in Astro.)

-**Solution** Try looking for errors in your component and make sure it's working correctly.
+**Solution**: Try looking for errors in any component you are importing and rendering, and make sure it's working correctly.
 Consider opening an Astro starter template from [astro.new](https://astro.new) and troubleshooting just your component in a minimal Astro project.

+**Status**: Expected Astro behavior, as intended.

 ## Common "Gotchas" in Astro